shaharzuler/flow_n_corr_utils/README.md

 `voxelize_flow`: This function voxelizes flow vectors onto a grid based on their corresponding point cloud coordinates.

 `attach_flow_between_segs`: This function attaches sparse flow values from the surface of one segmentation map to the nearest neighbors on the surface of another segmentation map.

+## Full Implementation
+For a comprehensive implementation of our paper, utilizing this package along with additional functionalities, please refer to [CardioSpectrum](https://github.com/shaharzuler/CardioSpectrum) implementation.